shlomi-k-avidan/BGU-Exam-Downloader/README.md

 ## Usage (historical, Windows)

-1. Install Python 3.
+1. Install Python 3 and the dependencies: `pip install -r requirements.txt`
-2. Run the program (originally via the bundled `.bat` launcher): `python main.py`
+2. Run `python main.py`
 3. Log in with your BGU credentials.
 4. Pick exams from the detected list, `*` for all, or `$` for fully manual entry.

-## Things I would not do today

-Keeping the code as it was written is deliberate — it documents where I started:
+## 2026 cleanup

+The code was professionally refactored before publication (type hints, a `Course` data model, BeautifulSoup parsing, `getpass` password input, structured error handling).
+Two original features were deliberately **removed** rather than modernized, because they shouldn't exist under anyone's name:

-- **Optional credential storage in base64** (with an in-program warning, at least).
-Base64 is encoding, not encryption.
-Today: OS keychain or don't store at all.
+- **Optional credential storage in base64** — base64 is encoding, not encryption.
+The original at least warned the user in-program; the correct answer is OS keychain or don't store at all, so storage is gone entirely.
+- **The self-modifying "remember my choice" hack** — the original rewrote its own source file to persist a preference.
+Cute at the time; unacceptable in hindsight.

-- **Bare `except:` blocks everywhere**, global mutable state, and a dependency-check that tries to `pip install` standard-library modules (`time`, `base64`).
+The original also carried bare `except:` blocks everywhere, a dependency check that tried to `pip install` standard-library modules (`time`, `base64`), and HTML parsing by string replacement.
+All fixed.
+The download-token reconstruction, threaded downloads, and terminal UI are preserved from the original.

-- The tool is Windows-only, shells out to Firefox to open PDFs, and parses HTML with string replacement rather than a parser.
-It worked, it was used, and I've learned a lot since.
+The original 2023 code is preserved exactly as written at the git tag [`legacy-2023-original`](../../tree/legacy-2023-original).

 ## Disclaimer